apache/calcite/site/_docs/index.md

 We know that it is important that client libraries have minimal dependencies.

-Avatica is currently part of Apache Calcite.
+Avatica is a sub-project of [Apache Calcite](https://calcite.apache.org), maintained in a separate repository.
 It does not depend upon any other part of Calcite.
-At some point Avatica could become a separate project.

 Packages: